ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/detailed/ReturnTypes.md

 returns a `Game` type.
 This is more abstract than the parent `GameRentalStore.rent_game()` method.

-It's the being "more abstract" here that is breaking the LSP.
+It's the being 'more abstract' here that is breaking the LSP.
 Because `Game` is more abstract than `VideoGame`, it isn't guaranteed to have all the methods/properties that `VideoGame` has.